clfreeman7/Inchworm/README.md

 1. Mold creation: the mold is modeled in CAD software, then 3D-printed.
 2. Casting: the soft body is casted in the mold using curable silicone rubber.
 3. Tendon routing: the SMA is crimped to wire and threaded through the tendon channels to bbe secured in place through compression fitting of the soft body channels.
 The wires are then routed through the top channel and exit through a central hole.
-4. Endcap creation and affixing: the endcaps 3D printed and then connected to the soft body by inserting the pins of the endcap into the corresponding holes in the soft body.
+4. Adding endcaps: the endcaps 3D printed and then connected to the soft body by inserting the pins of the endcap into the corresponding holes in the soft body.
 Super glue can then be used to ensure adhesion.

 #### Materials